Contact Lens Rebate

 While requirements vary by manufacturer, most rebate programs ask for some combination of the following:

-- Product UPC information if required by the promotion.
+Product Universal Product Code information when required by the promotion.

 Some manufacturers may also request additional information to verify eligibility.
-Because rebate requirements can change between promotions, it is always worth reviewing the offer details before placing an order.
+Since rebate requirements can change between promotions, it is always worth reviewing the rebate details before placing an order.

 Keeping digital copies of your receipt and order confirmation can help if you need to verify information later or check the status of your rebate claim.